 If you're worried they'll drop you if they find out you deliver, you could say something like “I'm considering this opportunity (delivery) but want to make sure that I would be covered if I take it.”

 Ask if there are options

-Some insurance companies have add ons, sometimes called riders or endorsements, that will provide coverage that might otherwise be excluded.
+Some insurance companies have optional additional coverage, sometimes called addendums, riders or endorsements, that will provide coverage that might otherwise be excluded.

 A common such endorsement is called a rideshare endorsement.
 DO NOT ASSUME that a rideshare endorsement will cover delivery.
 I've heard of some companies providing such an endorsement that does include delivery, some others that don't.

 In fact one online company advertised to delivery drivers, but when I went through their quote process (and finally was able to speak to a rep) I found out they still exclude delivery.

 Ask the reps specifically if they exclude delivery.
 Demand that they show you and get it in writing.

 If your insurance doesn't have any options, as mine didn't, you have a choice to make: